bytecodealliance/cranelift-jit-demo/README.md

 [if-else](https://github.com/sunfishcode/simplejit-demo/blob/master/src/jit.rs#L291)
 expressions.
 In order to demonstrate explicit SSA construction, this demo gives if-else expressions return values.
-The way this looks in Cranelift is that The true and false arms of the if-else both have branches to a common merge point, and they each pass their "return value" as an EBB parameter to the merge point.
+The way this looks in Cranelift is that the true and false arms of the if-else both have branches to a common merge point, and they each pass their "return value" as an EBB parameter to the merge point.

 Note that we seal the EBBs we create once we know we'll have no more predecessors, which is something that a typical AST makes it easy to know.

-Putting it all together, Here's the Cranelift IR for the function named [foo](https://github.com/CraneStation/simplejit-demo/blob/master/src/toy.rs#L15) in the demo program, which contains multiple ifs:
+Putting it all together, here's the Cranelift IR for the function named [foo](https://github.com/CraneStation/simplejit-demo/blob/master/src/toy.rs#L15) in the demo program, which contains multiple ifs: